MichaelCurrin/my-github-projects/about.md

 ### How it works

 On build, a request is done to Github GraphQL API to get repos and their topic labels.
 For the All Topics page, the structure is inverted such that topics contain repos.

+You can fork and reuse this project to make a site showing your own Github repos.
+Follow the repo's README.